until it rains

 16.06.22 - 16.08.22

-a cura di Maximilian Pellizzari & Leonardo Cuccia
+curated by Maximilian Pellizzari & Leonardo Cuccia

 The exhibition until it rains shows new and site-specific works by the artists Masatoshi Noguchi (Tokyo, 1988) and Alexander Wierer (Brixen, 1989).
 Various assemblages made of found objects and natural readymades merge into architectural interventions and process works.
 The exhibition addresses the contemporary condition of instability and the need for mutual support in the context of human ecologies. until it rains is understood as a system, in which the individual parts develop in relation to each other and can change or disappear during the exhibition period.The works by